-All students take core modules in year one, which introduce you to the breadth of the subject, and the key ideas which inform the rest of the course.
-You can also choose optional modules from within human and physical geography, or from other disciplines.
+In order to give a strong foundation to your degree, all students take core modules in year one, which introduce you to the breadth of the subject and give you a grounding in the key concepts and skills which are integral to the rest of the course.
+You then get a choice of optional modules from within physical or human geography, or from other disciplines including geology, oceanography, ecology, earth sciences, life sciences, modern languages, sociology, psychology, and planning amongst many others.